 Change leadership is a deeply different concept and practice than change management — and it’s not just a matter of semantics.
-As noted by Harvard professor and leadership guru, Dr. John Kotter, “These terms are not interchangeable.
+As noted by Harvard professor and top industry leadership speaker, Dr. John Kotter, “These terms are not interchangeable.
 The distinction between the two is actually quite significant.”
 Change leadership is more about urgency and going after big dreams versus the change management method of keeping things under control and maintaining the status quo.
 It’s about multitudes of people who want to make something happen; empowering a volunteer army of people throughout all levels of the organization to achieve big visions.

 The world, as we all know right now, talks about, thinks about, and does change management.
 The world doesn’t do much change leadership.
 With the rate of change increasing exponentially and the fact that 70% of large-scale strategy implementation efforts fail, the need to understand a proven system (Kotter’s 8-step model) to lead change is critical.